FAQS

 The National Biosolids Partnership (NBP) is now developing a voluntary EMS for biosolids.
 The NBP consists of members from the Association of Metropolitan Sewerage Agency, the Water Environment Federation, the U.S. Environmental Protection Agency (EPA), and other stakeholders including the general public.
 Those facilities that pledge to follow the EMS are agreeing to follow community-friendly practices in addition to complying with applicable state and federal regulations.
 Community-friendly practices refer to the control of odor, traffic, noise, and dust as well as the management of nutrients.
 Those who pledge to follow the EMS will be subjected to audit by impartial independent third parties.

 This information provided by the National Biosolids Partnership, Alexandra, Virginia.
-(703) 684-2418 with edit
+(703) 684-2418 with edits